Julian, Pennsylvania

-The community was named after Julia Ann Irvin, the wife of the proprietor of a local blast furnace.
+The community was originally named Juliana Furnace after Julia Ann Irvin, the wife of James Irvin, the proprietor of a local blast furnace.

-Geography and Global Interactions
+Geography

 Julian is located southwest of the center of Centre County at 40°51′48″N 77°56′26″W (40.863230, -77.940677), in southeastern Huston Township.
 It is in the valley of Bald Eagle Creek, with Bald Eagle Mountain rising to the southeast and foothills of the Allegheny Front to the northwest.
 U.S. Route 220 Alternate passes through the town, leading northeast 10 mi to Milesburg and southwest 8 mi to Port Matilda.
 State College is 10 mi to the southeast across Bald Eagle Mountain.

 According to the United States Census Bureau, the CDP has a total area of 4.20 sqmi, all land.